 - The abundance of cellulosic and conventional plant sugars allow for significantly higher commercial volumes and lower feedstock cost compared with seed oils, jatropha, and other lipids.

-- The BioForming® process can produce normal and iso-paraffins, naphthenes, and aromatics required for a fully renewable jet fuel by blending the RPN and ARJB products.
+- The BioForming® process can produce normal and iso-paraffins, naphthenes, and aromatics required for a fully renewable jet fuel by blending the SK and SAK products.
 Other technologies do not readily produce renewable aromatics and must rely on petroleum-derived sources.

 - The chemical properties of our jet fuel meet or exceed all the key requirements for petroleum-derived jet fuel, with good energy density and superior performance at cold temperatures.
 These properties are achieved without an isomerization/hydrocracking step, which results in a yield loss in other technologies.